How to travel to Eritrea in 2024

 I did visit one town (Foro) in which a special permit was required but I didn’t have one.

-There was a checkpoint right at the town’s entrance but the bus didn’t stop and, since it was market day, the village was packed with people from all over the region, so I went unnoticed by the authorities.
+There was a checkpoint right at the town’s entrance but the bus didn’t stop and, since it was market day, the village was packed with people from all over the region.
 I went there on a day trip from Massawa.

-During my trip, I met one Italian who also tried to sneak into a forbidden area but he got caught by the authorities, who held him at the checkpoint for a few hours before letting him go.
-No big deal, he said.
+During my first trip to Eritrea, I met one Italian who tried to sneak into a no-go area near Keren, but he got caught by the authorities at the first checkpoint.
+They held him for a few hours before letting him go.
+No big deal, he said, but that’s because that area was near Keren, not super sensitive.
+I’d not try this in other further areas.

 travel Eritrea